joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

 _Note: AzTables is not part of the standard Az PowerShell module set and is a separate module you will need to install (Install-Module AzTables)._

-We will use a mix of the Azure Portal and PowerShell to deploy this solution from start to finish; you can find the source data and code directly in the GitHub repository here: [lukemurraynz/PublicHoliday-API](https://github.com/lukemurraynz/PublicHoliday-API "PublicHoliday-API") for reference _(feel free to fork, raise pull requests etc.)._
+We will use a mix of the Azure Portal and PowerShell to deploy this solution from start to finish; you can find the source data and code directly in the GitHub repository here: [lukemurraynz/PublicHoliday-API](https://github.com/lukemurraynz/PublicHoliday-API "PublicHoliday-API") for reference _(feel free to fork, raise pull requests etc.)._ In this guide, I will try not to assume preexisting knowledge _(other than general Azure and PowerShell knowledge)_.

 ### Deployment